 Find out all you can about eating disorders.
 Check out your concerns with others who know this person well.

 Note to Parents and Caregivers…If interested in guidance and/or further education as you seek appropriate help for a teen who binge eats, I invite you to CONTACT ME to discuss next steps.
 While I do not Coach anyone under 18 years of age, I do Coach parents.
-Parents are welcome to get in touch to discuss whether my services may be appropriate for you as you navigate treatment approaches and options.
-A consultation with me can be especially helpful to parents who wish to learn how to (and not to) speak about binge eating and weight to a teenager who is struggling.
-My email is email@example.com, phone number is (513) 321-4242.
+Parents are welcome to get in touch to discuss whether my services may be appropriate for you as you navigate different approaches and options.
+A paid consultation with me can be especially helpful for parents who wish to learn how to (and not to) speak about healthy eating, emotional and binge eating, weight and body image to a teenager who is struggling.
+You are also welcome to contact me directly to discuss scope and fees.
+My email is email@example.com, phone number in the US is (513) 321-4242.